test1-deepthought/lean-eval-solutions/failed_submissions/sturm/report.md

 6. **Interval partition**: Partition (a,b) at all roots of all chain members.
 Between successive partition points, sigma is constant.
 At each partition point that is a root of p, sigma drops by 1.
 At partition points that are roots of other chain members, sigma is unchanged.
 Summing the drops yields `sigma(a) - sigma(b) =` number of roots of p in (a,b).

 ---
-## Attempt 20260618T144524Z

-## Date
-Thursday, June 18, 2026

-## Status
-Test save — no actual proof work was performed.

-## Purpose
-Verify the save_incomplete stage works correctly for documenting unsolved Lean-Eval problems.

-## Next Steps
-If this save succeeds, proceed with full proof planning and frontier lemma registration.

-## Agent Response Context

-Test save of incomplete Sturm problem proof attempt.
-No proof work was performed — this is a structural/plumbing test.